 About me

 Hi!
-I am researcher primarily focused on the application and development of quantitative and computational methods in archaeology and anthropology.
-I apply these techniques to tackle a variety of research themes, including prehistoric population dynamics, long-term changes in settlement patterns, and patterns and processes of cultural evolution.
-I use computer simulations to build theorethical models of cultural transmission and develop custom statistical models to handle chronological uncertainty that typically characterise the archaeological record.
-I am currently working on a ERC project focused on the study of dispersal of farming in prehistoric Japan.
+I am a researcher interested in the application and development of quantitative and computational methods in archaeology and anthropology.
+I apply these techniques to tackle a variety of research themes, including prehistoric population dynamics, diffusion of innovation, long-term changes in settlement patterns, and patterns and processes of cultural evolution.
+I use computer simulations to build theoretical models of cultural transmission and develop custom Bayesian models to tackle a variety of challenges that characterise the archaeological record.
+I recently completed an ERC project focused on the study of dispersal of farming in prehistoric Japan.
 I am strongly committed to open science and an active developer of several R packages.
 You can find my institutional web page here.

 Research Interests